-During 2009, each of our nonemployee directors received an annual grant of DSUs with a value of approximately \$45,000 (calculated by rounding to the nearest share on the date of deferral).
+During 2010, each of our nonemployee directors received an annual grant of DSUs with a value of approximately \$27,500 (calculated by rounding to the nearest share on the date of deferral).
 The number of DSUs is determined by dividing such amount by the price of the company's common stock on the date of grant of the award, which generally is in February of each year.
 New nonemployee directors joining the board after the February grants are granted a pro rata number of DSUs based on the number of months remaining until the next year's annual grant.
 The DSUs vest one year from the February grant date.
-Any director who meets the stock ownership guidelines described below at the time of the annual equity award grant may elect, in lieu of receiving DSUs, to receive a grant of restricted stock units valued at \$45,000, which would vest one year from the date of grant.
+Any director who meets the stock ownership guidelines described below at the time of the annual equity award grant may elect, in lieu of receiving DSUs, to receive a grant of restricted stock units valued at \$27,500, which would vest one year from the date of grant.

-During 2009, each of our nonemployee directors also received a nonqualified stock option to purchase shares of common stock, which option was granted under the 2003 Stock Incentive Plan, or the 2003 Plan.
-The option was equal to \$45,000 in Black-Scholes value consistent with the valuation approach used to make executive awards.
-The option exercise price per share for each director stock option is equal to the last reported sale price for a share of the company's common stock on the NASDAQ Global Market on the date the option is granted.
+During 2010, each of our nonemployee directors also received a nonqualified stock option to purchase shares of common stock, which option was granted under the 2009 Plan.
+The option was equal to \$82,024 in Black-Scholes-Merton value consistent with the valuation approach used to make executive awards.
+The option exercise price per share for each director stock option is equal to the last reported sale price for a share of the company's common stock on the NASDAQ Global Market on the date the option is granted, which generally is in February of each year.
 The options vest and become fully exercisable on the first anniversary of the date of grant.
-Upon a change in control (as defined in the 2003 Plan), options granted to all optionees, including to nonemployee directors, are subject to the following vesting provisions: 25% of the unvested options vest and become exercisable, unless the successor company in a corporate transaction (as defined in the 2003 Plan) does not assume or substitute option awards, in which case all options granted under the 2003 Plan become fully vested and exercisable.
+Upon a change in control (as described at pages 38-39), options granted to all optionees, including to nonemployee directors, are subject to the following vesting provisions: 25% of the unvested options vest and become exercisable, unless the successor company in a corporate transaction (as described at pages 38-39) does not assume or substitute option awards, in which case all options granted under the 2009 Plan become fully vested and exercisable.
 In addition, if an optionee, including any nonemployee director, is terminated by the successor company without cause within two years following a change in control, then all options held by such optionee become fully vested and exercisable.

-In general, options granted under the 2003 Plan are not transferable, except by will or the laws of descent and distribution, and are exercisable during the lifetime of the director only while he or she is serving as a director of the company or within three months after he or she ceases to serve as a director of the company; provided, however, that the board has the discretion to allow a director to designate a beneficiary to exercise the options upon the director's death.
-If a nonemployee director dies or becomes disabled (within the meaning of Section 22(e)(3) of the Code) while serving as a director, or dies within three months after ceasing to serve as a director, options are exercisable within one year following the date of death or disability.
+In general, options granted under the 2009 Plan are not transferable, except by will or the laws of descent and distribution, and are exercisable during the lifetime of the director only while he or she is serving as a director of the company or within three months after he or she ceases to serve as a director of the company; provided, however, that the board has the discretion to allow a director to designate a beneficiary to exercise the options upon the director's death.
+If a nonemployee director dies or becomes disabled (within the meaning of Section 22(e)(3) of the Internal Revenue Code) while serving as a director, or dies within three months after ceasing to serve as a director, options are exercisable within one year following the date of death or disability.
 Options granted to directors since February 2010 are exercisable for two years following the date of retirement, provided the director has served on the board for at least five years.
 Options granted after January 1, 2006 expire after seven years from the date of grant, and options granted prior to 2006 expire ten years from the date of grant.